-Common, lightweight booty bands only slightly increase the intensity of what otherwise would be a body-weight workout.
-Achieving muscular growth, however, requires heavy lifting 1, and lifting to fatigue.
+Common, lightweight booty bands may provide some alignment assistance when weight-lifting or intensify your donkey-kick routine, but they won’t make much of a difference when it comes to building muscle.
+Achieving muscular growth, however, requires heavy lifting1 , and lifting to fatigue.
 There’s just no way around it.

 For a resistance band glute workout that will give you results, you need to choose the right band and do the right exercises.

 Building a booty requires a combination of heavy lifting, hormones, and nutrients.
-For women especially, doing donkey kicks with a small-sized booty band and a low-calorie MyPlate diet is quite possibly the least efficient way to induce a change in body composition.
+For women especially, doing glute bridges with a small-sized booty band and a low-calorie MyPlate diet is quite possibly the least efficient way to induce a change in body composition.

 In the gym, hip thrusts and glute bridges, squats, lunges, and deadlifts are the go-to moves for building legs and glutes.
-But choosing the right booty band will get you greater gains faster than weights will.
+But what you might not know, is that variable resistance with X3 bar will trigger greater gains faster than your booty band with free weights will.

-X3 bands are strong enough to induce muscular hypertrophy and easier on the joints than weights, making it safer for you to work to fatigue.
-The X3 workout plan includes the only exercises you’ll ever need for a bigger, more sculpted buttocks.
+In fact, with X3, you can lift up to 7 times more weight in your strongest ranges, meaning X3 bands are strong enough to induce muscular hypertrophy while easier on the joints than weights, so it’s safer for you to work to fatigue.

+Common booty band exercises attempt to isolate the glutes in a way that isn’t safe, or simply makes no sense.
 The glute bridge and barbell hip thrust are advanced exercises that put the spine and low back at risk.
-Putting significant force on a hyperextended, curved spine can easily herniate or damage disks.
-Trying to lift heavy and lift to fatigue with the spine in a compromised position makes little sense.
+When done with weights to build muscle, the significant force placed on a hyperextended, curved spine can easily herniate or damage disks.

 The best resistance band exercises for legs and glutes are the same glute exercises you’d do at the gym, heavily loaded with a superior resistance band such as those included with X3.